 Located in a more tranquil and residential area, the nightlife options in Cala Romantica itself are limited compared to Mallorca’s larger tourist hotspots.
 However, if you're looking for a relaxing and peaceful vacation, Cala Romantica offers a charming setting with stunning natural beauty and access to nearby attractions.
 It's perfect for relaxing evenings at local bars and restaurants.
 For a livelier nightlife experience, consider taking a short trip to nearby towns Porto Cristo or Cala Millor with a wider range of bars, restaurants, and entertainment options to suit different tastes.

 Hotels in Cala Romantica primarily consist of residential areas, vacation rentals, and some beachfront hotels that cater to travellers seeking a quieter and more serene environment.
 Accommodation options range from all-inclusive resorts to boutique hotels and self-catering apartments.
 Many hotels usually offer evening entertainment, including live music and shows.

 Setting & Location

 20 minutes away from Manacor, or a ten minute drive south from the resort of Porto Cristo, Cala Romantica is one of three sandy calas within a 1 km radius.
 Popular with German and British families in the summer months, it’s the largest of the three calas accessible by foot, including Cala Anguila and Cala Mendina.
 Surrounded by pine covered rocky cliffs and lush vegetation, there’s a lovely sense of seclusion.

 Water Safety & Clarity

-Although the beach is signposted on the main road as Cala Romantica, as you approach, the sign changes to S'Estany d'en Mas.
+Although the beach is signposted on the main road as ‘Cala Romantica’, as you approach the shore, the signed name changes to ‘S'Estany d'en Mas’.
 There is a small car park here, but it can also be reached easily on the public bus system, taking the bus number 441 from Porto Cristo just to the north.